provectus/streaming-data-platform/README.md

 ### Architecture
 ![diagram.svg](images/diagram.svg)

+### How it works

+Streaming Data Platform is delivered as cloudformation template quick start.

+Data ingestion layer supports API Gateway endpoint, SFTP, RDS Capture Data Changes, S3 events, DynamoDB, and other connectors.

+All data is streamed in Kinesis, partitioned by business key and split by separate kinesis streams for horizontal scalability.

+Blueprint Kinesis Analytics processor is a point of customization to filter, enrich and aggregate incoming data.

+Ingested and processed messages are stored on S3 with minimum latency.

+Smart partitioning on S3 and columnar format enables subsecond SQL queries from Athena clients.

+Each type of message is registered in AWS Glue with associated metadata for catologization and self-description purposes.
+AWS Athena is an interactive ad-hoc SQL interface on top of these tables.
+Aggregated and processed data is stored in DynamoDB for online reporting capabilities.

 ### Region availability
 All services which was used in stack available only in the following AWS regions:
 - Northern Virginia (`us-east-1`)